andremiller/pimatic-mqtt-simple/README.md

 Installation
 ------------
-Clone this repository into your pimatic-app/node_modules (so you end up with pimatic-app/node_modules/pimatic-mqtt-simple/package.json)

-In the pimatic-mqtt-simple directory run:
-`npm install`
+Edit your config.json as below, and once you restart pimatic the plugin will be downloaded automatically from npm.

 Usage
 -----